 Know what your trailer weighs loaded.
 Load your trailer including water, propane, etc. and take it to a public scales.
 Weigh each axle of your vehicle.
-Refer to your axle weight and tire limits to see if you are within a safe range.
-Total all axle weights, ensuring you are below the GVWR.
+Refer to your axle weight and tire limits to see if you are within a safe range; see Specifications on page 4-3.
+Total all axle weights, ensuring you are below the Gross Vehicle Weight Rating (GVWR).